ymunemasa/data-tutorials/tutorials/hortonworks/tag-based-policies-atlas-ranger/tutorial.md

 ![components_permission_public](/assets/tag-based-policies-atlas-ranger/components_permission_public.png)

+In the `Exclude from Deny Conditions`, it should have the following values:

 ~~~
-In the `Exclude from Deny Conditions`, it should have the following values,
 Select Group – no input
 Select User – admin
 Component Permission – Hive – Select